uwhackweek/hackweeks-as-a-service/docs/services/index.md

 ## Community Partner Roles

 Our clients who partner with us to host a hackweek are responsible for creating learning content specific to the needs of their community.
+Some of these roles involve participation in an Organizing Team prior to the hackweek.
+Such roles are labeled in bold with "**OT**".

 <hr>